sage-code/maj/numerals.md

 ## Numerals

+Maj numerals are build to be easy to comprehend and say.

-Noun: "numa" = number
+* Noun: "numa" = number
-Noun: "vala" = value
+* Noun: "vala" = value
+* Noun: "mark" = symbol
-Verb: "kotu" = counting
+* Verb: "kotu" = counting

+**Note:**

+* The noun mark is ending in a consonant and it does not have plural.
+* The verb "kotu" can become adjective: "koto" = "accounted for".
+* The verb "numu" is possible but not used.
+Use "kotu" instead.

 ## Symbols

-When used in text or expressions, symbols can have associated a name:
+When used in text or expressions, symbols can have associated a name

-* mark = symbol

 Symbol | Maj    | English
 -------|--------|---------------------